orlof/xcb3-vscode-ext/README.md

 * Open System Settings > Privacy & Security > General.
 * Click Open Anyway next to the warning about the blocked application.

-Other tools must still be installed manually.
+Other tools (Vice, Retro Debugget and Exomizer) must still be installed manually.

 ## Extension Settings

-Settings are needed only if you use them in `.vscode/tasks.json`.
+These settings CAN be used in `.vscode/tasks.json` to reference the tools.

 * `xcbasic.basefolder`
   * OPTIONAL: Absolute path to external XC-BASIC base folder (the one containing the 'bin' folder).
 This is needed only if you don't want to use the managed compilation toolchain.